The Best of Eastern Europe

 Tonight's rooms are in different houses scattered across the village, and you'll be sharing facilities with other members of your group.
 Be prepared to spend a night in rustic conditions with a wood stove that needs tending.

-This morning, you’ll visit the famed Bran Castle.
-Said to be the inspiration for the home of Bram Stoker's Dracula, the castle isn’t too spooky, but it is undeniably impressive.
-Perched on a high cliff top and surrounded by pine trees, you’ll explore the castle with your leader and group – this is the perfect photo op!
-After, travel to Brasov and enjoy free time to explore, checking out the ornate churches, townhouses and squares surrounded by gingerbread-roofed merchants' houses.
-For those looking for a bit of nightlife tonight, Brasov has plenty of funky bars and restaurants to enjoy once darkness falls.
+This morning, visit the famed Bran Castle, said to be the inspiration for the home of Bram Stoker's Dracula.
+Perched on a high cliff and surrounded by pine trees, you’ll explore the castle with your local leader and group.
+After, travel to Brasov and enjoy some free time to explore at your own pace – maybe visit the ornate churches, townhouses and squares surrounded by gingerbread-roofed merchants' houses.
+If you're looking for a bit of nightlife tonight, Brasov has plenty of funky bars and restaurants to enjoy once darkness falls.

 - Hotel (1 night)